MSLNZ/msl-network/docs/labview.rst

 The first step is to :ref:`start-manager`.
-Since LabVIEW does not natively support the TLS_ protocol you must start the Network :class:`~msl.network.manager.Manager` with the ``--disable-tls`` flag, and, to simplify the examples below, do not use any authentication, i.e., run:
+Since LabVIEW does not natively support the TLS_ protocol you must start the Network :class:`~msl.network.manager.Manager` with the ``--disable-tls`` flag, and, to simplify the examples below, do not use any authentication, i.e., run

 .. code-block:: console